How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Data Analysis

-We worked with UHRS, a large in-house crowdsourcing platform operated by Microsoft.
-UHRS is used by many different groups across Microsoft for evaluation, label collection and ML training.
-The tasks range from TREC-like evaluations to domain specific labeling/experimentation.
-In particular, UHRS is used to gather training and evaluation data for various aspects of Bing.
+We performed our analysis using data from UHRS, a large in-house crowdsourcing platform operated by Microsoft.
+UHRS is used by many different internal groups for evaluation, label collection, and machine learning applications.
+The tasks range from TREC-like evaluations to domain specific labeling and experimentation.
+In particular, UHRS is used to gather training and evaluation data for various aspects of the search engine.

 Using the logs of UHRS, we collected a data set from a variety of tasks and workers.
 In that data set, we selected all tasks that contained at least 50 HITs, and all HITs with at least 50 answers.
-(These HITs have been used for training and/or quality control, which explains an unusually large number of answers per HIT.
-This large number has been essential for our purposes.)
+These HITs have been used for training and/or quality control, which explains an unusually large number of answers per HIT.
+This large number has been essential for our purposes.
 We considered all HITs in all these tasks.
 This gave us a data set containing 20 tasks, 3,000 workers, 2,700 HITs, and 250,000 total answers.
 For each HIT we computed the majority answer, which we considered as the ``correct'' answer.
-Details of the different types of HITs and other specific metrics are left out due to proprietary information.
+Details of the different types of HITs, design templates, and other specific metrics are left out due to proprietary information.